Yichi-W/Yichi-W.github.io/_pages/about.md

   - Contributed to the paper titled:
     *“Exploring Typographic Visual Prompts Injection Threats in Cross-Modality Generation Models”* presented at the 25th ICCV
   - Key contributions included:
-    - **Developing and rigorously evaluating innovative methodologies across both open-source and proprietary models, ensuring a comprehensive comparative analysis.**
+    - **Developing and rigorously evaluating innovative methodologies across both open-source and proprietary models.**
-    - **Generating, interpreting, and refining detailed visual data representations (figures and tables) to enhance the clarity, reproducibility, and impact of our research findings.**
+    - **Generating, interpreting, and refining detailed visual data representations (figures and tables) to enhance the clarity and precision of the publication.**

 ---